Saturday, May 5, 2012

 1989: Richard Marx had a high debut (#39) with "Satisfied".

-1983: Kai Winding, who gave us the instrumental "More", passed away, just short of his 61st birthday.
+1983: Kai Winding, who gave us the instrumental "More", passed away from a brain tumor in New York City, just short of his 61st birthday.

 1993: The Internal Revenue Service seized assets of $1.6 million from Jerry Lee Lewis for unpaid taxes.